codethiago/marvel-search-app/README.md

 ## You can

-- Search, overview a description for the character, discover series and comics who they appear.
+- Search, overview and description for the character, discover series and comics who they appear.

 ## Aplication Features